There are three botanic gardens in the Macedon Ranges, each with their own special features and history.

 The Kyneton Botanic Gardens has a master plan that will guide its ongoing upgrade and development.

 Features include the use of bluestone throughout on the garden walls and the main gate.
 The garden also has a rotunda, a fairy ring of trees, a drinking fountain dating back from 1902 and a modern sculpture called ‘Fetching Them In’ depicting a sheepdog rounding up sheep.

 There is an old gardener’s cottage that has been restored and a riverside walk along the Campaspe River.

-The Friends of Kyneton Botanical Gardens was formed in early 2005 with the aim to raise awareness of the gardens and their conservation.
-People wishing to join the Friends of Kyneton Botanical Gardens can mail their expression of interest to PO Box 47 Kyneton 3444.
+The Friends of Kyneton Botanic Gardens was formed in early 2005 with the aim to raise awareness of the gardens and their conservation.

-Established in the 1850’s the Malmsbury Botanic Gardens is central to Malmsbury off the Calder highway on the way from Melbourne to Bendigo.
-It is one of Victoria’s earliest regional botanic gardens encompassing a wonderful collection of trees and shrubs along with a few surprises from its rich past.
+Established in the 1850s, the Malmsbury Botanic Gardens is central to Malmsbury off the Calder highway on the way from Melbourne to Bendigo.
+They are one of Victoria’s earliest regional botanic gardens encompassing a wonderful collection of trees and shrubs along with a few surprises from its rich past.

 Plant collection include Arbutus (Strawberry Tree)

 Plants and trees:

 - Sugar Gum (Eucalyptus cladocalyx)